Costs and Financial Aid

 The college's degree programs are approved by the Maine State Approving Agency for Veterans Education Programs for persons eligible for educational benefits from the U.S. Department of Veterans Affairs.
 Students who have questions about their eligibility may contact the Veterans Administration (1-888-442-4551).
 Students who request veteran's educational assistance are required to have all previous post-secondary experience evaluated for possible transfer credit in order to be eligible for benefits.
 Bates participates in the Yellow Ribbon Program for Veterans or Dependents of Veterans.
 More information is available from the Office of Student Financial Services.

-Many individual benefactors of the college have given funds from which the income is used for scholarship aid.
+Many individual benefactors of the college have given funds from which the income is used for grant aid.
 Other scholarships come from foundations and from the operating funds of the college.
 More than 44 percent of Bates students receive assistance from these sources in varying amounts, depending on need.
-Once grant eligibility is determined through normal aid application processes, students are automatically considered for all special college grants or scholarships for which they may be eligible.
+Once grant eligibility is determined through normal aid application processes, students are automatically considered for all college grants or scholarships for which they may qualify.

 Students invest in their own futures by borrowing money when necessary to meet college costs.
-Two widely used federal programs are the Federal Perkins Loan Program and the Federal Direct Student Loan Program.
+One widely used federal program is the Federal Direct Student Loan Program.
 Additional information about federal and private education loan programs for students and parents is available from the Office of Student Financial Services at Bates.

 Bates offers many opportunities for students to earn money and gain valuable skills through on-campus employment.
 The Student Employment Office is a division of the college's Office of Human Resources.
 The office is an intermediary between student employees and their employers, and is a resource center for issues concerning student employment.
 The primary function of the Student Employment Office is to assist Bates students in securing on-campus employment by facilitating and regulating the application process.
 The office also posts off-campus opportunities and provides support to all students in managing their on-campus work.